YKiselev/column-table/README.md

                     .build()
 ```

-Here we define table with 10 columns of different types, 32 - is an initial table capacity (in rows), column names are not necessary and provided just for convenience.
+Here we define table with 10 columns of different types, 32 - is a `pageSize` (table capacity is a multiple of page size) initial table capacity (in rows), column names are not necessary and provided just for convenience.

 And fill it...
 ```java